DarraghReid/krafts/README.md

         * The side nav with which users can filter products by different categories and subcategories.
 The side nav is absent on smaller screens.
 The main nav is the only navigation on smaller screens, with current categories indicated at the top of the page by links.

         * The Product card which display introductory information about the products.
 These are Bootstrap cards and display the product image, name, price, category and average rating (represented by stars).
 An "Add to cart" button at the bottom of the card adds the respective product the the cart.
-Additional edit and delete links on the cards allow Admins to perform these CRUD actions.
+Additional edit and delete links on the cards allow Admins to perform these CRUD opperations.
 Clicking the card's image will lead to the respective product's Product Detail page.

         * The filter selector box which allows user to filter products base on name, price, rating and category, including in reverse order.